intermediatedevelopers/config/README.md

 - if on WSL, you may need to configure your Docker Desktop settings

-    - Settings > Resources > WSL Integration > Select the distro
+    - Settings > Resources > WSL Integration > Select your distro > Apply & Restart

 ## Install neovim (latest)